-\begin{pro} Every t$\mathbb R$-set is compact. \end{pro} \begin{proof} Any homeomorphism of real numbers $\mathbb R$ transforms unbounded sets onto unbounded sets.
-But any non-compact subset of $\mathbb R$ has a bounded copy, as well as an unbounded copy.
-These two properties rule out that a non-compact subset of $\mathbb R$ is a t$\mathbb R$-set. \end{proof}
+\begin{pro} Every $ t $-set is compact. \end{pro} \begin{proof} Any homeomorphism of the real numbers $\mathbb R$ transforms bounded sets onto bounded sets.
+But any non-compact subset of $\mathbb R$ has a bounded copy, as well a copy which is not bounded.
+These two properties rule out that a non-compact subset of $\mathbb R$ is a $ t $-set. \end{proof}

-The next corollary is essentially an alternative definition of tame sets in $\mathbb R$.
+The next proposition is essentially an alternative definition of tame sets in $\mathbb R$.